exp-technology/PassengerApkForMonitoringBusLocation/README.md

 # PassengerApkForMonitoringBusLocation
-This Is android application for you who need build an app for monitoring bus as passenger .
-This app use IOT system for counting passenger with motion sensor
+### This Is android application for you who need build an app for monitoring bus as passenger
+### This app use IOT system for counting passenger with motion sensor
+### Processor for IOT with NodeMCU

 ![alt tag](https://github.com/exp-technology/PassengerApkForMonitoringBusLocation/blob/master/Monitoring_damri.png?raw=true)
 ![alt tag](https://github.com/exp-technology/PassengerApkForMonitoringBusLocation/blob/master/Monitoring_damri2_1.png?raw=true)